ngsi-developers/junior-developer-test/README.md

-# junior-developer-test
+# NGSI Junior Developer Test
-This is a junior skill test for junior developers
+This is a junior skill test for junior developers.